Metis-Team/mts_presentation/README.md

 - Toggle visibility of preview of next slide (on/off)
 - Start presentation on any slide
 - Continue presentation on current slide (possible to switch presenters in the middle of the presentation)

+## FAQ
+- Q: Does the mod have to be run on the server?
+  A: No.
+- Q: Can I mix videos and images in one presentation?
+  A: No.
+- Q: Can I do multiple presentation at the same time?
+  A: No.

 ## Setup